 1. Provide Flexible Subscription Options

-For example: Harry’s is an online service that delivers blades and shaving cream to subscribers every two, three, or five months.
-But for customers who keep track of how rapidly they use up those products, they can set their own quantities and delivery schedule.
+Harry’s online service delivers blades and shaving cream to subscribers every two, three, or five months.
+But for, customers who keep track of how rapidly they use up those products, they can set their own quantities and delivery schedule.